Gopi Krishna (yogi): Career

 He chose the path of yoga due to his circumstances.
 His father renounced the world to lead a religious life leaving his twenty-eight-year-old mother with the responsibility of raising him and his two sisters.
 His mother now pinned all her hopes for success on her only son.
-Pandit Gopi Krishna was also a good freestyle wrestler and it is well known that he beat many a good wrestler.
+Pandit Gopi Krishna was also a freestyle wrestler and it is well known that he beat many wrestlers.
 People who knew him well mention that he had the capability to be a world class wrestler, however, he spent most of his energy on intellectual pursuits.

 But he failed to pass the examination to enter college, and he now took a lowly job and established his family.
 He also started on a discipline of meditation to discover who he was.
 After having been engaged in this for many years, he had his first kundalini experience at the age of 34, which he describes thus in his autobiography.

 According to June McDaniel, his writings have influenced Western interest in kundalini yoga.
 He wrote many books and travelled all over the world giving lectures.
 He came to feel the kundalini experience underlies all (or most) religions that started with a personal revelation.
 He could see kundalini iconography in cultures worldwide, from ancient Egypt to Quetzalcoatl to the caduceus of Mercury, and believed there was a common basis, and that he had been granted entry to this vision.
 Gopi Krishna theorised that the brain was in a state of organic evolution, and that the rising of kundalini into the brain would open a normally silent chamber called brahma-randra in the yogic tradition.
 Krishna worked tirelessly to promote the scientific investigation of kundalini in the human frame, hypothesizing that this energy was leading humankind towards the goal of higher consciousness.